OpeyemiAyanwale/Opeyemi_Ayanwale_Portfolio/README.md

 # [Project 11: Regression Analysis](https://github.com/OpeyemiAyanwale/Regression_Analysis)

-Examine the relationship between the dependent (response) and independent (explanatory) variables.
+Examined the relationship between the dependent (response) and independent (explanatory) variables.
 Select a suitable subset of independent variables for the best subset model.
 Evaluate the model, create a residual plot and examine it for patterns of linearity, heteroskedasticity, and normality

 # [Project 12: Inventory Management System](https://github.com/OpeyemiAyanwale/Inventory-Management-System)